The digital world

 Key terms explained

 Your child is likely to be tech savvy and often connected to a smartphone, laptop or other digital device.
 While this can have its benefits, it does expose them to the threat of fraud and scams.
 Fraudsters can take advantage of children as they’re gaining independence and reaching an age where they’d like to have their own bank account.
-Do your research and find out what the latest frauds and scams are – you’ll find a detailed list here and below is an overview of the key ones to note.
+Do your research and find out what the latest frauds and scams are – see our detailed list.
+We’ve also given you an overview of the key ones to look out for below.

 Phishing is when someone tries to get hold of your personal information by sending an email containing a link to a bogus website.
 The email usually pretends to be from an authoritative source but is in fact a fake.
 The fraudsters want you to click on the website and submit information they can use.